Can Candida Be Cured Naturally?

 Probiotics

-According to a review, probiotics were added to conventional antifungal medicines.
+Vaginal yeast infections: Probiotics lower the pH in the vagina and may act as a barrier to yeasts like Candida.
+According to one low-quality review, probiotics were added to conventional antifungal medicines.
 They increased the likelihood that a vaginal yeast infection would be cured and not recur within one month.
-Researchers confirmed that the quality of evidence for the trials they reviewed was low.

-In one study, only about 14% of females using a vaginal insert with two probiotic strains had a subsequent yeast infection during the first seven months of probiotic treatment.
+A 2014 study found that only about 14% of females using a vaginal insert with two probiotic strains had a subsequent yeast infection during the first seven months of probiotic treatment.
 This was lower than the typical recurrence rate, around 50%.

 The long-term prognosis of probiotic supplementation for yeast infections has mixed reviews.

-Oral thrush in denture wearers: Probiotics may benefit people with oral thrush because they decrease the amount of Candida.
-People who wear dentures may see the most significant benefit from probiotic supplementation.
+Oral thrush in denture wearers: Probiotics can benefit oral thrush because they decrease the amount of Candida.
+A trial of people who wore dentures determined that supplementing with probiotics decreased fungus levels and may impede thrush development.

 Taking probiotics along with the antifungal medicine nystatin has been shown to decrease the treatment time of oral thrush by up to a week.